 Cryptocurrency Mining on the Raspberry Pi: Before You Get Started

 Before plunging into mining cryptocurrency on the Raspberry Pi, there are several considerations.
 First, approach the project as a means of learning more about cryptocurrency and a neat do-it-yourself (DIY) endeavor.
 While the Raspberry Pi is a capable, low-power consumption device, it’s not ideal for cryptocurrency mining.
 In its infancy, crypto mining such as mining Bitcoin, on a home computer proved profitable.
-Now, GPUs are best suited for mining, and the best rigs for mining cryptocurrency like Ethereum or Bitcoin feature beefy GPUs which outstrip Raspberry Pi hardware.
+Now, GPUs are best suited for mining, and the best rigs for mining cryptocurrency like Ethereum or Bitcoin feature beefy GPUs that outstrip Raspberry Pi hardware.
 Nevertheless, even phones can mine cryptocurrency, such as the Sugar S11 Blockchain Creation Edition.
 As such, a Raspberry Pi can totally serve as an inexpensive crypto miner.

 However, the distinction is that the Raspberry Pi can mine, but doesn’t necessarily do so profitably.
 Mostly, this depends on the specific cryptocurrency, what it’s valued at and how much the Pi can generate each day.
 Though the Raspberry Pi doesn’t pack a ton of computing power, it’s incredibly energy efficient and there’s a low startup cost.
 Plus, it’s simple to get set up, and an intuitive method for learning more about cryptocurrency, as well as Raspberry Pi software and hardware.

-- Energy efficient hardware
+- Energy-efficient hardware

 - Decent computing power